GToidZ/gdscku-linux-workshop/ex03/README.md

 you'll know more where this is sent.
 ```

+Hints:
+* Seems like the size of file `LINENO` is trying to tell you something, how can you see its size?
+* If you are able to count the characters of the correct line in `README.md` file in this folder, does it correlate to any letters in `REFERENCE`?

 ## Getting certain lines in a file

 The command shall be used are `head` and `tail`.